intel-analytics/ipex-llm/python/llm/example/GPU/QLoRA-FineTuning/alpaca-qlora/README.md

 bash qalora_finetune_llama2_7b_pvc_1550_1_tile.sh
 ```

+### 4. (Optional) Resume Training
-**Important: If you fail to complete the whole finetuning process, it is suggested to resume training from a previously saved checkpoint by specifying `resume_from_checkpoint` to the local checkpoint folder as following:**
+If you fail to complete the whole finetuning process, it is suggested to resume training from a previously saved checkpoint by specifying `resume_from_checkpoint` to the local checkpoint folder as following:**
 ```bash
 python ./alpaca_qlora_finetuning.py \
     --base_model "meta-llama/Llama-2-7b-hf" \